fledge-iot/fledge/docs/securing_fledge.rst

 *Note*: if using the default self-signed certificate you might need to authorise the browser to connect to IP:PORT.
-Just open a new browser tab and type the URL https://YOUR_FLEDGE_IP:1995 Then follow browser instruction in order to allow the connection and close the tab.
+Just open a new browser tab and type the URL https://YOUR_FLEDGE_IP:1995

+Then follow browser instruction in order to allow the connection and close the tab.
-Now, go back to Fledge GUI and you should see the green icon (Flege is running).
+In the Fledge GUI you should see the green icon (Flege is running).

 +--------------------+
 | |connection_https| |